Julia Menard and Gordon White co-founded the On Conflict Leadership Institute in 2020.

 M.ED.
 CERT.
 CON.
 RES., P.C.C.

 Julia specializes in supporting leaders to find the courage to engage in conflict and to collaborate constructively.
-Julia is a mediator, trainer, and has coached hundreds of leaders from various professions in more effective communication.
+Julia is a seasoned mediator, educator, and has coached thousands of leaders from various professions in more effective communication.
+Julia teaches at the intersect of conflict and leadership through her faculty positions at the Centre for Conflict Resolution and the Centre for Leadership at the Justice Institute Institute of BC.
 She co-wrote a book on how to Hold On To Yourself, to help clients learn self-regulation skills.
 Julia’s been published in several magazines, and blogs at JuliaMenard.com.
 For fun, Julia plays the electric bass and aspires to play the upright one day.

 MBA, CERT.
 CON.
 RES.